-The Indian Flower Mantis, or Creobroter pictipennis, a species in the flower mantis group like Pseudocreobotra.
+The Indian Flower Mantis, or Creobroter pictipennis, is a mantis species in the flower mantis group.
 Creobroter gemmatus is very similar to Creobroter pictipennis, only the pattern on the wings is different.
 The care for both species is the same, therefore you can use this caresheet also for C. gemmatus.

-Creobroter pictipennis is a creamy white color on the unside, with green-brown blotches on the back and green and brown striped legs.
-In adult animals, the wings are green with a striking yellow-white eye patch that is designed to scare away predators.
+Creobroter pictipennis is a creamy white color on most parts of the body.
+The top of the abdomen has some with green-brown blotches and the legs are striped green and brown.
+When adult the body is white with green accents, the wings are green with a striking yellow-white eye patch that is designed to scare away predators.

 The adult females are about 4 cm long while the male is about 3 cm long (approximately one inch).
 The adult males are long and slender and have wings that are longer than their abdomen.
 The adult females are bulkier and broader, with wings that extend just a little bit over the end of the abdomen.